johnccshen/mip_interview/interview_questions/remove_high_intensity/question.md

 Q1.
 What's the min /mean /max value of the image?
 Q2.
 Create a brain mask based on the given image.
 Q3.
 There are few high intenstity pixels in the image.
 Please provide a solution to suppress the high signal.
+(Please write a Jupyter Notebook and explain your thoughts)